AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 glm::vec3 carmeraDirection = glm::normalize(cameraPos - cameraTarget);
 ```

 Keep note that the z axis is pointing toward the camera.
 If we have `cameraTarget - cameraPos` so (0,0,0) - (0,0,3), it would result in the direction vector (0,0,-3) which would be facing negatively on the z-axis.
+So by swapping that order we get `cameraPos - cameraTarget` or, (0,0,3) - (0,0,0) which results in the direction vector (0,0,3) which is facing positively on the z-axis.

+*THE NAME DIRECTION VECTOR IS NOT THE BEST CHOSEN NAME, SINCE IT IS ACTUALLY POINTING IN THE REVERSE OF WHAT IT IS TARGETING.
+SO ITS REALLY POINTING FROM THE CAMERA TARGET FROM THE CAMERA POSITION*

 Next we have a camera front position which is where the camera is pointing.

 `glm::vec3 cameraFront = glm::vec3(0.0f, 0.0f, -1.0f);`

+**3. Right Axis**

+**NO USER CONTROL RIGHT AXIS**

+The next vector that we need is a right vector that represents the positive x-axis of the camera space.
+To get the right vector we use a little trick by first specifying an up vector that points upwards (in world space).
+Then we do a cross product on the up vector and the direction from step 2.
+Since the result of a cross product is a vector perpendicular () to both vectors

 Lastly, we have a camera up position for the y axis to set vertical height on the camera.